mm-grybel/CS50-Web/Projects/Project 4: Network/README.md

 # Network

-A Twitter-like social network website for making posts and following users.
+A Twitter-like social network website that allows users to make posts, follow other users, and “like” posts.

 ## Specification